 Pre-req: ACCT.2010 Financial Accounting, and ACCT.2020 Managerial Accounting, and POMS.2010 Introduction to Business Analytics, and FINA.3010 Financial Management, or Permission by the instructor in special cases.

 An opportunity for students to carry out individualized study relating to the field of accounting under the supervision of a member of the accounting faculty.
+"Variable credit course, student chooses appropriate amount of credits when registering."

 This course will provide a foundational understanding of business, the various types of business organization, the key functional areas of business and how these functional areas are interconnected.
 Crucial skills such as use of technology, team-building, information literacy and communication will be emphasized.
 In addition, the course will provide an overview of contemporary business issues such as ethics and globalization.
 A major course goal is to enable students to gain a basic understanding of career opportunities particularly in relation to the areas of specialization within the Manning School of Business undergraduate curriculum.